PS6790/Cocktail-Finder-Mini-LP/readme.md

 ## Functionality:
 * Connect to API via fetch to retrieve cocktail data
 * Display cocktail information in DOM with image, title, recipe and ingredients
-* Play a small list of included music titles
+* Play a small list of preselected music titles

 ## Built with
 * HTML